 TCE (trichloroethylene, also known as trichloroethene) A stable, colorless liquid with a low boiling point.
 TCE has many industrial applications, including use as a solvent and as a metal degreasing agent.
 TCE may be toxic when inhaled or ingested, or through skin contact, and can damage vital organs, especially the liver.
 See also VOC.

 Tier III reports - Reports, required by SARA, that are prepared to document annual emissions of toxic materials to the environment.
-These are also known as TRI Section 313 reports tritium - The heaviest and only radioactive nuclide of hydrogen, with a half-life of 12.3 years and a very-low-energy radioactive decay (tritium is a beta emitter).
+These are also known as TRI Section 313 reports.